-In 1998, the LTMS agencies jointly prepared an EIR/EIS to evaluate potential management strategies.
-In 1999, the LTMS was adopted in the federal Record of Decision (ROD) signed by the USACE and USEPA and was subsequently included in the San Francisco Bay RWQCB's Water Quality Control Plan (Basin Plan) amendments and BCDC's San Francisco Bay Plan (Bay Plan).
-In 2001, agencies released the LTMS Management Plan that describes the steady reduction of in-Bay disposal of dredged material from 2.8 million cubic yards (mcy) to approximately 1.25 mcy by 2012 (See Figure 2).
-A programmatic review of the LTMS occurs every three years, with each six-year review involving the consideration of policy amendments, if necessary, in order to ensure that the program is working effectively and that the LTMS goals are being implemented.
-In addition the LTMS Management Plan serves as a "living document" which is periodically updated to reflect emerging concerns and to guide the collective decision-making of the LTMS agencies.
+In 1998, LTMS agencies jointly prepared an environmental impact report/environmental impact statement to evaluate potential management strategies.
+In 1999, the LTMS was adopted in the federal Record of Decision (ROD) signed by the U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency, and was subsequently included in the San Francisco Bay Regional Water Quality Control Board's Water Quality Control Plan (Basin Plan) amendments and the San Francisco Bay Conservation and Development Commission's San Francisco Bay Plan (Bay Plan).
+In 2001, agencies released the LTMS Management Plan, which presents an approach for the steady reduction of in-Bay disposal of dredged material from 2.8 mcy to approximately 1.25 mcy by 2012 (see Figure 2).
+A programmatic review of the LTMS occurs every three years, with each six-year review involving the consideration of policy amendments, if necessary, in order to ensure that the program is working effectively and that LTMS goals are being implemented.
+In addition, the LTMS Management Plan serves as a living document that is periodically updated to reflect emerging concerns and to guide the collective decision-making of LTMS agencies.